4th Meeting of the 200th Session (2020-2021)

 On Monday 25th January 2021, at 7pm

-Further arrangements for this event will be announced nearer the time.
+Further arrangements for this online event will be announced nearer the time.

 Dr. Clark's research concentrates on developing novel, nano-engineered devices based on the interaction of light with nanoscale metals, a field known as plasmonics.
 Dr. Clark will discuss recent developments in this technology that have enabled a new type of artificial tongue device for complex liquid mixture classification and sensitive molecular detection.